Introducing Vega Fairground

 What can you do on Vega right now?

-- Propose markets through governance
+- Propose markets through governance with oracles for settling markets based on real data

 - Provide liquidity for testnet markets using testnet assets